Sayton7/ImageProcessingAPI/README.md

 # ImageProcessing API Project

 * A simple project where users can request images from the data base and specify their required size
-* The app consists of three main pages:
-    * Home: Where the user could view his answered and unanswered questions and interact with them.
-    * New Question: Where the user can post a new question.
-    * Leaderboard: Where the users get ranked based on their interaction
 * The server was build using express and nodejs.